Skip to main content

 Collapse ▲

-Brown marmorated stink bug adultThe brown marmorated stink bug (BMSB, Halyomorpha halys) is an invasive pest that was accidentally introduced from Asia into Pennsylvania in the 1990s.
-Its first detection in North Carolina was in Forsyth County in 2009, and it has since spread rapidly throughout the piedmont and mountain regions of the state.
-The coastal plain has had fewer occurrences during this period, although the insect has appeared in isolated locations.
-As of April 2023, it had been confirmed in 80 of NC’s 100 counties.
+Brown marmorated stink bug adultThe brown marmorated stink bug (BMSB, Halyomorpha halys) was accidentally introduced from Asia to North America in the 1990s, with the first detection occurring in Allentown, Pennsylvania, in September 1998.
+Its first appearance in North Carolina was in Forsyth County in 2009, and it then spread rapidly throughout the piedmont and mountain regions of the state.
+It has not become as prevalent in the coastal plain, although there have been isolated occurrences.
+As of February 2025, BMSB had been confirmed in 80 of NC’s 100 counties (and in 47 US states).

 BMSB in North Carolina Fact Sheet

-Although BMSB can be a destructive pest to a wide variety of crops, it usually establishes itself first in urban landscapes, roadside vegetation, and structures that provide attractive overwintering sites.
-This has been the case in North Carolina, with most early reports coming from property owners in urban areas between Raleigh and Asheville (the I-40 corridor) who have experienced BMSB “invasions” in late summer.
-Sightings in home gardens and on commercial farms increased from extremely isolated reports in 2010 to widespread occurrences by 2015.
-In some locations, populations have become large enough that frequent pesticide applications are necessary to prevent extensive crop loss.
+In contrast, BMSB has few native natural enemies in North America, making it a highly destructive pest on a wide variety of crops, and an incredible nuisance when it invades homes and other buildings in the fall.
+It usually establishes first in urban landscapes, roadside vegetation, and structures that provide attractive overwintering sites.
+This was the case in North Carolina, where most early reports came from property owners between Raleigh and Asheville (the I-40 corridor) who experienced BMSB “invasions” in late summer.
+Sightings in home gardens and on commercial farms increased from extremely isolated instances in 2010 to widespread problems by 2015.
+In some cases, populations became large enough that emergency pesticide applications were necessary to prevent extensive crop loss.
+By 2025, BMSB had become a regular pest on most farms, but ongoing research has helped growers adopt routine monitoring and pesticide programs to minimize crop damage.

 Life cycle in North Carolina

-In September and October, brown marmorated stink bug adults move into structures, standing dead trees, and other sheltered places to overwinter.
-They may move around on warm days, but generally they are in a state of reduced activity.
-They do not feed or lay eggs.
+In September and October, brown marmorated stink bug adults move into structures, dead trees, and other sheltered places to overwinter.
+They may move around on warm days, but generally they remain in diapause, a hibernation-like state of reduced activity.
+While overwintering they do not feed or lay eggs.
 Except for their annoying presence, they do not harm people or pets.
 They usually do not damage property, although in large numbers they have been known to clog heat pumps and power equipment.

 What’s being done?